The Sower (Bohland)

 The Sower is a public art work by artist Gustav Bohland, located on the south side of Milwaukee, Wisconsin.

 The bronze sculpture depicts an agricultural worker dressed in overalls and carrying a seed bag.
-The figure's shirt sleeves are rolled up past his elbows and the wide brim of a hat shades his face.
+The figure's shirt sleeves are rolled up past his elbows, and the wide brim of a hat shades his face.
 His shirt collar is open.
 One hand holds the seed bag against his hip, and the other hand is cupped and extended in a gesture of scattering seeds.
 His boots rest on a small round base mounted on a circular flagstone pedestal.

-The artwork is located at the former corporate headquarters of Froedtert Malting Company which is now the US headquarters for MaltEurop.
+The sculpture is located at the former corporate headquarters of Froedtert Malting Company, which is now the US headquarters for MaltEurop.